Next Election: March 14

-In house early voting goes from Oct 11 – Nov 4.
-It will be located at the Elections Office during normal business hours and on Saturdays from 8:00am – 12:00pm.
+In house early voting goes from Feb.
+27 – March 10.
+It will be located at the Elections Office during normal business hours.

 WHERE DO I VOTE & WHAT’S ON MY BALLOT?